-- (b) This column includes (i) the number of deferred stock units credited as of March 24, 2014 to the account of the directors who elected to defer all or part of their annual retainer fee, (ii) time-vested restricted stock units ("RSUs"), and (iii) earned but unvested performance-based RSUs under the long- term incentive compensation program.
+- (b) This column includes (i) the number of deferred stock units credited as of March 24, 2014 to the account of the directors who elected to defer all or part of their annual retainer fee and (ii) time-vested restricted stock units ("RSUs").
 The deferred stock units and RSUs do not have current voting or investment power. - (c) Includes 1,050 shares held by his spouse. - (d) This number represents approximately 3.2 percent of the shares of Common Stock outstanding at the close of business on March 24, 2014.